-Type Proof Legal Marriage An official marriage license; Court or church records; Marital Status and Family Profile Document issued by the Navajo Nation; Tribal Family Census Card issued by the Bureau of Indian Affairs; Marriage license issued by the Navajo Office of Vital Records; or Phone contacts with an official Agency or Court.
+Туре Proof Legal Marriage An official marriage license; Court or church records; Marital Status and Family Profile Document issued by the Navajo Nation; Tribal Family Census Card issued by the Bureau of Indian Affairs; Marriage license issued by the Navajo Office of Vital Records; or Phone contacts with an official Agency or Court.
 NOTE Social Security (SSA) or SSI benefit records cannot be used for proof of legal marriage.
 Common Law Marriage established outside Arizona A completed Customer Statement - Common Law Marriage (DE-119) form.
-Divorced Accept the person's statement unless it is questionable.
-For example, when a customer previously claimed to be married but later claims to be divorced or widowed, ask for proof of the divorce or death.
+Divorced Accept the person's statement unless it is or death. -----------